 MassMutual offers term life, whole life, universal life and variable universal life insurance.
 As a mutual company, the policyholders own MassMutual.
 This allows it to focus on long-term value rather than shareholder returns.
 The insurer primarily targets buyers seeking permanent coverage with cash value growth and dividend potential.

-MassMutual's term life insurance products have term lengths of 10, 15, 20, 25 and 30 years.
-Issue ages range from 18 to 75, depending on the term selected.
+MassMutual's term life insurance offers up to $10 million in coverage through standard underwriting or $3 million through simplified issue underwriting without a medical exam.
+You can select term lengths of 10, 15, 20, 25 and 30 years, and issue ages range from 18 to 75, depending on the term selected.
 Policies are convertible to permanent coverage without additional medical underwriting, and level premiums are guaranteed for the entire term.

 MassMutual's whole life insurance products include Whole Life Legacy 65, Whole Life Legacy 100, Whole Life Legacy 10-, 12-, 15-, 20-Pay, and Whole Life Legacy High Early Cash Value.
-Policies build guaranteed cash value and are eligible for annual dividends, which MassMutual has paid every year since 1869.
+Policies build guaranteed cash value and are eligible for annual dividends.
+MassMutual has paid dividends to eligible policyholders every year since 1869, a record that spans the Civil War, two world wars and multiple recessions.
 Lifelong coverage is guaranteed as long as premiums are paid.

 Universal life insurance products include survivorship universal life.
 Premiums are flexible within set minimums and maximums, and death benefits are adjustable over time.
 Cash value accumulates based on a declared interest rate or index-linked crediting, offering a balance of growth potential and downside protection.

-MassMutual's variable universal life products lets you allocate cash value across equity, bond and money market sub-accounts.
-This structure offers higher growth potential but also carries investment risk, making it a good fit for risk-tolerant buyers with a long time horizon.
+MassMutual's variable universal life products let you allocate cash value across equity, bond and money market sub-accounts.
+This structure offers higher growth potential but also carries investment risk.
+It's a strong option for risk-tolerant buyers with a long time horizon who want life insurance with equity-linked upside.

 MassMutual Life Insurance Riders